|

 along Highway 69 through

-Wells to the north at Bullard, passing along through
+Wells to north at Bullard, passing along through

 Rusk and Jacksonville, from the east